adamdbradley/foresight.js/README.md

 __foresight.options.speedTestExpireMinutes__: Speed-tests do not need to be continually performed on every page.
 Instead you can set how often a speed test should be completed, and in between tests you can rely on past test information.
 The value should be a number representing how many minutes a speed test is valid until it expires.
 Default value is _30_

-__foresight.options.maxBrowserWidth__: A max pixel width can be set on images.
-This is in reference to browser, or CSS, pixels.
-Default value is _1024_

-__foresight.options.maxBrowserHeight__: A max pixel height can be set on images.
-This is in reference to browser, or CSS, pixels.
-Default value is _1024_

-__foresight.options.maxRequestWidth__: A max pixel request width can be set on how large of images can be requested from the server.
-Default value is _2048_

-__foresight.options.maxRequestHeight__: A max pixel request height can be set on how large of images can be requested from the server.
-Default value is _2048_

 __foresight.options.forcedPixelRatio__: You can override the device pixel ratio value.
+This is used more so for debugging purposes.
 Default value is _undefined_

-Additionally, the _foresight.options_ configurations can be overridden by each individual _img_ element if need be.
-See the Img Attributes section for more information on individual configuration.
+__foresight.options.forcedBandwidth__: You can override what the network bandwidth is with either _low_ or _high_ values.
+This is used more so for debugging purposes.
+Default value is _undefined_